-ADHD is a behavioural disorder which often becomes obvious in early childhood.
+ADHD is a behavioural disorder that often becomes obvious in early childhood.
 The behaviours are due to underlying problems of poor attention, hyperactivity, and impulsivity.

-Many children, especially under-fives, suffer from attention difficulties.
-They are restless and find it difficult to concentrate too.
-This does not necessarily mean they are suffering from ADHD.
-This may just mean that they developing their capacity for self-control, or they may have a processing disorder or Attachment Disorder.
-The inattention or hyperactivity becomes a problem when they are exaggerated, compared with other children of the same age.
-In order for a diagnosis to be made your child, they need to display symptoms at Home and at School.
-If your child is only displaying symptoms at home, then it is unlikely that your child is suffering from ADHD.
+The inattention or hyperactivity becomes a problem when exaggerated compared with other children of the same age.
+For a diagnosis to be made for your child, they must display symptoms at Home and School.
+If your child only shows signs at home, it is unlikely that your child has ADHD.

 Is it Common?

-According to the Royal Colleg of Psychiatrists, 2 to 5% of school age children can suffer from ADHD.
-Boys are more commonly affected than girls, although it is thought that girls are undiagnosed.
+According to the Royal College of Psychiatrists, 2 to 5% of school-age children can have ADHD.
+Boys are more commonly affected than girls, although it’s thought that girls are undiagnosed.

 What Causes ADHD?

-We don’t actually know, ADHD can run in families, there is also some correlation to trauma but often parents fell blamed but it is not your fault.
+We don’t know; ADHD can run in families, and there is also some correlation to trauma, but often parents feel blamed, but it is not their fault.

 Inattentive symptoms of ADHD: